Graduation Requirements and Catalog Rights Policy

 Certification of Process

-Reviewed by: Matriculation Committee, Policy Facilitation Team, Academic Affairs Council, Senior Staff of Student Affairs Leadership Team, Associated Students, Educational Policy and Planing Committee, Post Graduate Studies Committee, Senate Curriculum Committee Counsel, Academic Senate, University Personnel, and Provost.
+Reviewed by: Matriculation Committee, Policy Facilitation Team, Academic Affairs Council, Senior Staff of Student Affairs Leadership Team, Associated Students, Educational Policy and Planing Committee, Post Graduate Studies Committee, Senate Curriculum Committee Counsel, Academic Senate, Human Resources, and Provost.

 5 CCR § 40401